Zubaida Rahman: Personal life

-Zubaida Khan was born on 18 May 1972 in Sylhet, she is the daughter of Rear Admiral Mahbub Ali Khan, Chief of the Naval Staff of Bangladesh during the rule of the government of Ziaur Rahman.
-He served as the Minister of Communications and Agriculture in the government of Hussain Muhammad Ershad.
+Zubaida Khan was born in Sylhet.
+She is the daughter of Rear Admiral Mahbub Ali Khan, who was Chief of the Naval Staff of Bangladesh during the government of Ziaur Rahman and Minister of Communications and Agriculture in the government of Hussain Muhammad Ershad.

-General M. A. G. Osmani is the uncle of Zubaida Rahman, the commander-in-chief of Bangladesh's war of independence.
-She is the cousin of Amnesty International's former Secretary General Irene Khan.
+Zubaida's uncle is General M. A. G. Osmani, the commander-in-chief of Bangladesh's war of independence.
+She is also the cousin of Amnesty International's former Secretary General Irene Khan.

-Zobaida married Tarique Rahman in 3 February 1994.
-After two years, she joined the health cadre of the Bangladesh Civil Service (BCS) in 1995.
-After Tarique's release from prison in 2008, she took a study leave and went to London with Tarique.
-Later, after the fall of the Hasina government, she returned to the Bangladesh in May 2025.
+Zubaida married Tarique Rahman on 3 February 1994.
+After Tarique's release from prison in 2008, she took a study leave and went to London with him.
+In May 2025, after the fall of the Hasina government, she returned to Bangladesh.

 Career

-Zobaida studied medicine from Imperial College London and completed her MSc with record marks and gold medal.
-She joined the public service as a doctor in 1995 after topping the Doctors Civil Service (BCS) examination.
-Zobaida had married Tarek two years earlier.
-The Awami League government cancelled her job in September 2014.
-In May 2025, after returning from a 17-year exile, she is rumored to be reinstated in her position in the government service.